 There are also applications!

 Not liking the native way to set up a VPN?
 There are also applications and services out there that automate the process.
+Among our favorite is ExpressVPN.

 Virtual Private Networks (VPNs) are among the best security tools a web surfer can have.
 You can use them to surf otherwise seedy public WiFi with more security and privacy.
 They can even be used to get around firewalls if your work has, say, Facebook blocked.
 Many people use them to overcome regional restrictions with various types of content as well.
 Whatever the reason, VPNs are powerful and popular tools.
 Here are the best Android VPN apps and free VPN apps (Spoiler alert: ExpressVPN is the clear winner)!